stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 1. Manage your subscriptions
 2. Use your own messages to interact with your users
 3. Configure the Virtual Management page
-4. Customize the notification messages
+4. Customize the notification messages with a wonderful Rich Text Editor - WYSIWYG
 5. Customize the plugin's behavior

 == Upgrade Notice ==

+== v160115 ==

+**Subscription broken Fix; PLEASE UPGRADE IMMEDIATELY**.
+This fixes the broken links while trying to subscribe without commenting.

 == v160106 ==